coreos/fleet/Documentation/architecture.md

 A JobBid represents a single Agent's request to run a Job.
 A JobBid will only be created by Agents that have compared their current capabilities to the requirements of a given Job.

 Once an Engine receives enough bids in response to a given offer, it makes a scheduling decision and destroys that offer.

+#### Machine

+The Machine object acts as a factory for MachineState objects.
+It is shared between several internal components of fleet to ensure the view of the host is consistent at any given point in time.

 ## Putting it All Together